chouseknecht/cluster-up-role/README.md

 Install the OpenShift client and create a local instance using `oc cluster up`.

-Created to support the demo and testing needs of [Ansible Container ](https://github.com/ansible/ansible-container) by automating the tasks in the [Install and Congigure OpenShift guide](http://docs.ansible.com/ansible-container/configure_openshift.html).
+Created to support the demo and testing needs of [Ansible Container ](https://github.com/ansible/ansible-container) by automating the tasks in the [Install and Configure OpenShift guide](http://docs.ansible.com/ansible-container/configure_openshift.html).

 Specifically, it performs the following tasks: